virtual-embodiment-lab/teamwork/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./Assets/Images/basic_info.png" width="400">

 - Explorer: Walk around the maze and find items.
 They activate the coins using battery power.
-The battery canbe recharged by a dropped battery by the collector or a battery box in the start room.
+The battery can be recharged by a dropped battery by the collector.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./Assets/Images/explorer.png" width="400">

 - Collector: Carry items to/from the start room.
 Carrying many items makes their movement slow.
-They collect the coins and bring them to the start room and pick up batteries from the battery box and bring them to the explorer.
+They collect the coins and bring it to the start room and pick up batteries from the battery box and bring them to the explorer.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./Assets/Images/collector.png" width="400">

 - Tactical: Observe from a birdeye view and guide the other players.
 They control their drone cameras to adjust observing area and detailness.
-They can not access any items in the maze.
+They can not access any items in the maze and non-activated coins cannot be

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./Assets/Images/tactical.png" width="400">

 - Common functions:
   - Information panel is shown and hidden with the A button.
-  - Instruction panel is shown and hidden with the B button.
+  - Players learn how to play through a tutorial session before entering the maze.

 ### Locomotion Methods
 We implemented two locomotino methods: Joystick and Teleportation.
 The main branch uses the joystich method, and the teleportation branch uses the teleporation method.